 “That’s what we’re trying to teach ClaRAN to do.”

-He said the program was completely overhauled and trained to recognise galaxies instead of people.
+He said the program was completely overhauled and trained to recognize galaxies instead of people.

 ClaRAN itself is also open source and publicly available on GitHub.

-Dr Wong said the upcoming EMU survey using the WA-based Australian Square Kilometre Array Pathfinder (ASKAP) telescope is expected to observe up to 70 million galaxies across the history of the Universe.
+Dr. Wong said the upcoming EMU survey using the WA-based Australian Square Kilometer Array Pathfinder (ASKAP) telescope is expected to observe up to 70 million galaxies across the history of the Universe.

-A highly-accurate catalogue produced by Radio Galaxy Zoo volunteers was used to train ClaRAN how to spot where the jets originate.
+A highly-accurate catalog produced by Radio Galaxy Zoo volunteers was used to train ClaRAN how to spot where the jets originate.

 “All you do is set up a huge neural network, give it a ton of data, and let it figure out how to adjust its internal connections in order to generate the expected outcome,” he said.

-“The new generation of programmers spend 99 per cent of their time crafting the best quality data sets and then train the AI algorithms to optimise the rest.
+“The new generation of programmers spend 99 percent of their time crafting the best quality data sets and then train the AI algorithms to optimize the rest.

 “This is the future of programming.”

-“If we can start implementing these more advanced methods for our next generation surveys, we can maximise the science from them,” she said.
+“If we can start implementing these more advanced methods for our next-generation surveys, we can maximize the science from them,” she said.